Ring-of-Ethereum-Architects/knowledge/README.md

 **A lot of thanks** for all [Ethereum Architects](List-of-Architects.md) contributed to this knowledge base.

-**If you would like to join** [add youself to the List of Ethereum Architects](https://github.com/Ring-of-Ethereum-Architects/knowledge/edit/master/List-of-Architects.md).
+[Add youself to the List of Ethereum Architects](https://github.com/Ring-of-Ethereum-Architects/knowledge/edit/master/List-of-Architects.md) **If you would like to join**.

 Please visit [our wiki](https://github.com/Ring-of-Ethereum-Architects/knowledge/wiki) for more details.